Step 4: Full View

 Should Engineer A continue internal advocacy through further memoranda, escalate his specification compliance concerns externally to the relevant defense procurement authority, or accept management's override as a binding business decision?

-Escalate Externally to Procurement Authority Board's choice After exhausting internal channels and facing punitive suppression of good-faith technical dissent, report the specification non-compliance concerns directly to the relevant defense procurement authority, exercising the personal conscience right the Board recognizes even absent a mandatory duty.
+O1 After exhausting internal channels and facing punitive suppression of good-faith technical dissent, report the specification non-compliance concerns directly to the relevant defense procurement authority, exercising the personal conscience right the Board recognizes even absent a mandatory duty.
+Board's choice

 The Faithful Agent Obligation requires Engineer A to act as a loyal agent of his employer after management has made its decision, deferring to legitimate business authority.
 The Public Welfare Paramount principle and the Defense Contractor Specification Compliance Integrity principle pull in the opposite direction, holding that specification compliance is a technical, not commercial, determination and that public defense funds create a cognizable public interest beyond purely private commercial disputes.
 The Whistleblowing Personal Conscience Right principle recognizes that external escalation is permissible but not code-compelled absent a safety endangerment finding.
 The Engineer Pressure Resistance principle holds that engineers must not subordinate professional judgment to employment threats, implicitly endorsing Engineer A's persistence.